 Admittedly, I had never attempted playing casita, not even in Chicago.
 My focus on my career mixed with my workaholic ways had always taken precedent and so, things like going to a food market, cooking in my apartment or even decorating my apartment to feel like a home was almost non existent in my life.
 I use to go so far to call my parents home, “home” and my place, “the apartment”.
 “The apartment” was a place where I slept, showered and kept my things.
 To me, home was a feeling so naturally spending time with my family and my puppy “Montana” was what made me feel “home”.
 As you can imagine, traveling during this Girl Takes Mundo journey hadn’t brought me any closer to playing casita either.
 But l hoped that like with everything else I had decided to tackle in my life, ie. Girl Takes Mundo, I simply had to put my mind and energy into it.
 With a little “fake it till you make it” mentality, I knew I would dominate this temporary “Girl Takes”.

-Fast forward 5 months from April when I first arrived in Manchester and with a blink of an eye I found myself spending a total of 3 months in Manchester with short breaks in Spain and Israel.
+Fast forward 5 months from April when I first arrived in Manchester and with a blink of an eye I found myself spending a total of 3 months here with short breaks in Spain and Israel.
 The best part, I dominated and exceeded my expectations of playing casita.
 I cooked, I took my fitness to the next level, I gave directions like a local, I attended and did activities that locals would do like going to my first concert in England, seeing my first MMA fight and attending festivals.
 If that wasn’t enough, I celebrated my birthday here with my newly found English family who made me feel beyond loved, met up with past friends as they made their way through Manchester and even made new friends here.
-But the cherry on top was still managing to keep the Girl Takes Mundo spirit alive by still playing tourist from time to time.
-After all, I was a tourist.
+But the cherry on top was still managing to keep the Girl Takes Mundo spirit alive by still playing tourist.
+After all, I will always have a tourist heart.

 - Auckland Center, sure it’s a mall but their food market in the first floor offers an array of global cuisine.